 The condensing unit rating plate lists pertinent electrical data necessary for proper electrical service and overcurrent protection.
 Wires should be sized to limit voltage drop to 2% (max.) from the main breaker or fuse panel to the condensing unit.
 Consult the NEC, CEC, and all local codes to determine the correct wire gauge and length.
+The appliance shall be installed in accordance with national wiring regulations (UL 60335-2-40).
+The electrical interfaces shall be specified with safety class of construction.

 Local codes often require a disconnect switch located near the unit; do not install the switch on the unit.
-Refer to the installation instructions supplied with the indoor furnace/air handler for specific wiring connections and indoor unit configuration.
+Refer to the installation instructions supplied with the indoor furnace/ air handler for specific wiring connections and indoor unit configuration.
 Likewise, consult the instructions packaged with the thermostat for mounting and location information.